 It will take time to see if Sony’s partnership with Meizu can truly conquer the Chinese market.
 The biggest companies in the domestic mobile phone market are now concentrated, making it difficult to break into the top tier.

-The top six domestic mobile phone market sales in July 2021, according to Counterpoint Research, were Vivo, OPPO, Xiaomi, Honor, Apple, and Huawei.
+According to Counterpoint Research, the top six domestic mobile phone market sales in July 2021 were Vivo, OPPO, Xiaomi, Honor, Apple, and Huawei.
 These six manufacturers had a combined market share of 92 percent, while other mobile phone brands could only claim a sliver of the pie.
 Only 8% of the meal has been consumed.

 Furthermore, Phoenix Network Technology discovered that, in addition to localization, there is still a lot of space for Sony mobile phones to improve their user experience.
 “Buying a Sony phone for 8,000 yuan, the last WeChat failed,” one user wrote after purchasing a Sony phone.
 “Started with the value of the face, and finally experienced it.”